VW Passat TDI 2004-2005 B5 New owner maintenance checks and FAQ

 Coolant migration = This is a rare but serious and bizarre problem where coolant travels through the wiring harness due to defective coolant tanks.
 This will damage all the wires and electrical components.
 This could total the car because in extreme cases, coolant can seep all the way back to the taillights and corrode all the electrical contacts!
 See 1000q: coolant migration for more details.
 It only takes 5 seconds to check and is a rare condition.
 It is more common on Jetta/Golf/New Beetle but some Passat have had it.

 Tandem pump leaks - The tandem pump is a dual fuel and vacuum pump on the rear of the cylinder head.
 It pressurizes fuel and provides vacuum for the brake booster.
-If diesel fuel leaks onto the various rubber hoses, it will melt them.
+If diesel fuel leaks onto the various rubber hoses, it can melt them.

 Engine runaway - All diesel engines could have an engine runaway because of a mechanical malfunction which causes the engine to race high by itself and self-destruct.
 This is because diesel engines can run off engine oil and are throttled by fuel.
 If this ever happens, keep control of the car and shut off the ignition as soon as is practical and safe.
 Don't restart the engine.
 Don't risk getting into an accident to save the engine.
 Take it to a mechanic before starting it again.
 Read more about diesel runaway at 1000q: runaway engine FAQ.
 Your TDI has an electronic shut off valve that is stronger than earlier vacuum operated valves which should stop a runaway engine.